suzanamelo-m/suzanamelo/content/posts/loan-calculator/index.md

 tags = ['react', 'programming', 'tutorial']
 +++

-# Building a Loan Calculator using React Hooks

 ![React Hooks ](/img/ReactHooks.png)

 Are you just starting with React?
 Are you wondering what you can build that’s simple and achievable?
 Well, so was I, and so I wrote this article to share my experience and learning with you.